taetscher/ICARUS/README.md

 The challenges that remain with implementing a decent version of ICARUS are as follows:

 - It would be nice if one could use state-of-the-art algorithms (this for me basically means I need to upgrade my hardware)
-- Along with stronger algorithms, it would be awesome to have an image segmentation feature.
-One reason the mAP of ICARUSv2 is so low currently, is that drawing rectangular bounding boxes over weirdly shaped bits of asphalt road is tricky - for humans as well as a computer.
-This means that even if most parts containing ASR are labeled to some degree, mAP (and intersect over union (IoU), for that matter) scores would still be rather low.
+- One reason the mAP of ICARUSv2 is so low currently, is that drawing rectangular bounding boxes over weirdly shaped bits of asphalt road is tricky - for humans as well as a computer.
+This means that even if most parts containing ASR are labeled to some degree, mAP scores would still be rather low.
 - I had a limited time to train ICARUS as well, on bad hardware this leads to questionable results in the machine learning department of the study.
 Further improvements could surely be achieved if I could work on it full-time
  (My training dataset included 5000 images.
-I had to lable all of my training images myself, which kind of put a constraint on how many I could do).
+I had to lable all of my training images myself, which put a constraint on how many I could do).

 - I started this project as a complete novice in both the field of programming as well as image classification and machine learning.